 Jerusalem Village approaches young newcomers to Jerusalem like never before.
-Rather than focusing on well-known tourist attractions, we show young visitors and immigrants the rich community life that Jerusalem boasts.
+Rather than focusing on well-known tourist attractions, we engage young Israelis to create a welcome and show newcomers the rich community life that Jerusalem boasts.
 Most importantly, we organize mifgashim (meeting points) between newcomers and their Israeli peers, helping them feel rooted in the community.

 What is the change Jerusalem Village aims to make?

 On average, 60% of olim arriving to the city leave after 6 months; we aim to reduce that number to 30% by 2020.